Best anime of 2023, from Attack on Titan to Demon Slayer

 Decades later, Frieren hasn’t changed much due to elven blood, but for her friends time has caught up, and she must navigate the emotions that accompany loss.
 Along with her new apprentice, Frieren sets out on a new journey.

-It’s an absolutely beautiful series, and one well worth keeping an eye on as it continues.
+It’s an absolutely beautiful anime series, and one well worth keeping an eye on as it continues.

 You can watch Frieren: Beyond Journey’s End right now either subbed or dubbed on Crunchyroll.